Anthony Perkins: Legacy

-Nearly a decade later, Perkins was portrayed by British actor James D'Arcy in the 2012 biographical drama Hitchcock, which starred Anthony Hopkins as Alfred Hitchcock and Helen Mirren as Alma Reville, about the filming of Psycho.
+Seven years later, Perkins was portrayed by British actor James D'Arcy in the 2012 biographical drama Hitchcock, which starred Anthony Hopkins as Alfred Hitchcock and Helen Mirren as Alma Reville, about the filming of Psycho.
 His character was featured briefly, with most of the screen time going to Scarlett Johansson, who played Janet Leigh.
 His homosexuality was never explicitly mentioned, but it was heavily implied.
 Three years afterwards, Tab Hunter released the Jeffrey Schwarz-directed documentary Tab Hunter Confidential, where he further elaborated on his life as a closeted movie star and surviving show-business.
 Perkins was a substantial addition in the film, whom Hunter said he had a "wonderful relationship with.
 I was comfortable with him.
 I did trust him."
 He also spoke for the first time about his reaction to Perkins's wife, children, and conversion therapy.
-The film was well received by critics, and Perkins's sexuality and relationship with Hunter became a popular story that circulated through newspapers.
+The film was well received by critics, and Perkins's relationship with Hunter became a popular story that circulated through newspapers.

-A year following Tab Hunter Confidentials release, Perkins's son, Oz, released the Netflix-distributed I Am the Pretty Thing That Lives in the House, a horror film about a caretaker for an elderly woman.
-Paula Prentiss, who had starred alongside Perkins in Catch-22, was cast because of her association with the late star and was the only option his son had in mind.
-In interviews, Oz discussed how the film was a way to connect with his deceased father and how horror (since Perkins is a horror icon) was the only way to do it.
-The soundtrack for the film was composed by Elvis Perkins, Perkins's second son, and "You Keep Coming Back (Like a Song)" off of Perkins's 1958 From My Heart ... album was a central part of the plot.
+A year following Tab Hunter Confidentials release, Perkins's son, Osgood, released the Netflix-distributed I Am the Pretty Thing That Lives in the House, a horror film about a caretaker for an elderly woman.
+Paula Prentiss, who had starred alongside Perkins in Catch-22, was cast because of her association with Perkins and was the only option his son had in mind.
+In interviews, Osgood discussed how the film was a way to connect with his deceased father and how horror was the only way to do it as Perkins was a horror icon.
+The soundtrack for the film was composed by Elvis Perkins, Perkins's second son, and "You Keep Coming Back (Like a Song)" from Perkins's 1958 From My Heart... album was a central part of the plot.
 In the film, the characters can also be seen watching Friendly Persuasion.

-In 2018, Zachary Quinto and J. J. Abrams announced that a new film was in the works.
-Entitled Tab and Tony ("hesitantly," as they later reported), the film would follow the Tab Hunter/Anthony Perkins relationship from Hunter's point of view, and was based on both Hunter's documentary and memoir.
-Pulitzer Prize- and Tony Award-winning writer Doug Wright was attached to create the screenplay, and even after Hunter's death a month after the announcement, Quinto announced that plans to create the film were still in place.
-In 2019, Allan Glaser, Tab Hunter's husband, who was signed onto the film as a producer, made a positive update about the film's progress and stated that Andrew Garfield was a possible candidate to play Perkins.
+In 2018, Zachary Quinto and J. J. Abrams announced that a film based on Perkins was in development.
+Titled Tab and Tony, the film would follow the Tab Hunter/Anthony Perkins relationship from Hunter's prospective and was based on both Hunter's documentary and memoir.
+Pulitzer Prize and Tony Award-winning writer Doug Wright was attached to create the screenplay, and after Hunter's death a month after the announcement, Quinto announced that they would continue plans to create the film.
+In 2019, Allan Glaser, Tab Hunter's husband, who joined the film as a producer, gave an update about the film's progress and stated that Andrew Garfield was a possible candidate to play Perkins.

-Perkins was portrayed by Joey Pollari in the 2025 crime drama series Monster: The Ed Gein Story.
+Perkins was portrayed by Joey Pollari in the 2025 Netflix crime drama series Monster: The Ed Gein Story.
+The series emphasized the actor's homosexuality and his struggles with his orientation.
+Perkins's son Osgood strongly objected to his father's depiction in the series, which he refused to watch given the liberties taken by Netflix's Monster anthology.